8 special spots in the Netherlands you may not have heard of

 The village has a small population of around 2.600 and over 180 bridges that connect the little islands of houses and museums that make up Giethoorn.

 You can go on a boat tour or even rent your own boat to get around.
-Giethoorn has some impressive museums, which illustrate what life was like living in the town, and many have a spectacular collection of antiques on display.
+Giethoorn has some impressive museums which illustrate what life was like living in the town, and many have spectacular collections of antiques on display.
+The town is also home to a few well-known restaurants including Michelin star De Lindenhof, all with spectacular views of the canals.

 Giethoorn is small and therefore may not take up the entire day.
 If you’re eager to keep exploring you could also visit neighbouring Zuiderzee towns like Vollenhove and Blokzijl, which also house historic buildings, churches and castles amidst their own waterfronts.

-Delft
+7. Delft

-Home to many famous painters, including Vermeer, Delft is perhaps already known as a special spot particularly after the Hollywood release of Girl with a Pearl Earring.
+Home to many famous painters, including Vermeer, Delft is perhaps already known as a special spot, particularly after the Hollywood release of Girl with a Pearl Earring.
 Still, it’s made it onto our list for many other reasons.

-Situated just a scenic hours' cycle north of Rotterdam, Delft is known for its historic town square, Delft Blue pottery, University and stunning canals.
+Situated just a scenic hours' cycle north of Rotterdam, Delft is known for its historic town square, Delft Blue pottery, university and stunning canals.
+Delft became a town in the 11th century when it was built alongside the canal named "Del".
+Later in the 13th century, Delft established itself as a city.

-Delft became a town in the 11th century when it was built alongside the canal "Del" and later in the 13th century, established itself as a city.
-William of Orange had also been a resident in 1572 and during that time, Delft was one of the leading cities in the Netherlands serving as a headquarters for the Eighty Years' War.
-After the Act of Abjuration in 1581, it became the capital of the newly independent Netherlands.
+William of Orange was a resident in 1572, and during that time, Delft was one of the leading cities in the Netherlands, serving as a headquarters during the Eighty Years' War.
+After the Act of Abjuration in 1581, it became the capital of the newly independent country.

-If you'd rather be immersed in nature, Delft also has its own botanical woodland called Delftse Hout, where people may visit with their bikes, walk around or even take a horse ride tour throughout.
+If you'd rather be immersed in nature, Delft also has its own botanical woodland called Delftse Hout, where people may visit with their bikes, walk around or even take a horse ride tour.
 If you’re feeling a little more daring, you can even swim or windsurf on the lake or narrow beaches.
 There are also campgrounds and recreational facilities.

-Apeldoorn
+8. Apeldoorn

-It is perhaps best known however for its palace, Het Loo.
+It is perhaps best known for its palace, Het Loo.
 The palace was bought as a medieval hunting lodge with its surrounding woods, estates and watercourses under William III and his wife Princess Mary II.

-Apeldoorn is also a family friendly place to visit.
-It has a zoo called Apenheul with a variety of different apes and monkeys; some of which are even free to roam around.
+Visitors to Apeldoorn can also visit the Protestant Mariakerk, a Roman Catholic church that was restored and converted after a fire in 1890 - it is now a national monument.
+Some other top attractions include Apenheul, a zoo with a variety of different apes and monkeys; some of which are even free to roam around.
 There is also an amusement park called Koningin Juliana Toren.

 COMMENTS